 Inspiring with natural desert landscapes that paint splendid backdrops to its 100-plus golf sanctuaries, Greater Palm Springs showers adventure enthusiasts with everything from stargazing and trailblazing to high flying in vintage aircraft.

-“Everyone seems to know that the Greater Palm Springs area is a golfer’s paradise and that if you’re looking for an amazing spa experience, you’re certain to find it here,” says Rob Osterberg, Director of Convention Sales & Services for the Greater Palm Springs CVB.
+“Everyone seems to know that the Greater Palm Springs area is a golfer’s paradise and that if you’re looking for an amazing spa experience, you’re certain to find it here,” says Rob Osterberg, Director of Convention Sales & Services for Visit Greater Palm Springs.

 Osterberg adds that planners appreciate the variety of activities that shine in this vast desert playground.
 “Whether you’re interested in wandering through our neighborhoods to view the mid-century modern architecture and checking out World War II planes at the Palm Springs Air Museum, or rappelling from huge boulders in Joshua Tree and taking a Jeep tour through the San Andreas Fault, we have it here.”